kafkaphoenix/CustomSceneryScript/README.md

 You need to have SimpleScenery in the same folder than the script

-Disclaimer: You still need to export the blender project To learn how to do this go to https://github.com/TheBeardedNorwichian/3DMtoMSFS to the section Import capture into Blender, tidy up, and export
+Disclaimer: You still need to export the blender project.
+To learn how to do this go to https://github.com/TheBeardedNorwichian/3DMtoMSFS to the section Import capture into Blender, tidy up, and export

 # Features